 Direct mail is papers, postcards, or other items, such as a company’s promotional products, sent via the postal service to an individual’s home or business.
 The letters or parcels are sent for marketing purposes.
 They contain marketing or advertising messages and are designed to increase sales, get new customers, or maintain current customers.
 Bills are not a form of direct mail.

-Direct mail is a type of outbound marketing.
-The reverse, inbound marketing, means that customers are coming to you.
+Direct mail is a type of outbound, direct marketing.
+The reverse, inbound marketing, means that customers come to you.
 An example of inbound marketing is blog posts targeted toward search engine optimization (SEO) and the use of keywords.
 These blog posts are written with the goal of people finding them when searching for specific words and phrases on the internet.

 Direct mail is the perfect example of the opposite: outbound marketing.
 In this form of marketing, you’re taking your marketing message and delivering it directly into your customers’ laps.

-Direct mail can also be a type of advertising.
+Direct mail is also one of the types of advertising.

 Consider the fact that television commercials are advertising.
 This advertising is a marketing tactic.
 While an advertising agency wrote the script and executed the commercial, who hired them?
 That’s right -- marketers!

 The same applies to direct mail.
 It is often executed by a marketing team, but it can be a form of advertising.
 This is especially true when the mail is sent to prospects who have never interacted with your company before.

 When you want your message to be seen, you have far less competition in an actual mailbox than an email inbox.
 And that is just one of the underlying principles that govern the effectiveness of direct mail marketing.